Survival Analysis with Graph-Based Regularization for Predictors: Graph-Based Regularization for Cox Model

+For a given predictor graph, we have $\omega_{ij}\neq 0$ if and only if the $i$-th and $j$-th predictor variable is uncorrelated.
+Therefore, the support of $\Omega_{\cdot i}$ is $\mathcal N_i$, the neighbors of node $i$.
+This motivates us to decompose the parameter $\bbeta$ into $p$ latent parts, with the $i$-th part supported only on the neighborhood set $\mathcal N_i$, as detailed next. \end{remark}

-Before introducing our main optimization model, we first recall that our goal is to recover the decision variables $\bm\beta$ by solving a regularized optimization problem as shown in \eqref{eqn:opt}.
-The decision variables $\bm\beta$ corresponds to the coefficients for predictors (covariates).
-By incorporating the additional correlation information on $X$ (captured by the graph $G$), for a collection of non-negative weights $\bm\tau:=\{\tau_1,\ldots,\tau_p\}$, we now define a new norm of $\bbeta$ as:
+Before introducing our main optimization model, we first recall that our goal is to estimate the parameter $\bm\beta$ by solving a regularized optimization problem as shown in \eqref{eqn:opt}.
+From the insights in Remark \ref{rem1}, we adopt the following norm of $\bbeta$ which was used in \cite{yu2016sparse} by incorporating the additional correlation information on $X$ (captured by the graph $G$), for a given collection of non-negative weights $\bm\tau:=\{\tau_1,\tau_2,\ldots,\tau_p\}$:

-Intuitively, the parameter $\bbeta$ is decomposed into $p$ terms.
-For the $k$-th predictor, the corresponding term $V^{(k)}$ characterizes the connection between the $k$-th predictor and its neighbors in the graph $G$, i.e., $V^{(k)}$ is only supported on $\mathcal N_k$, the neighboring set of node $k$.
-The parameter $\tau_{k}\geq0$ is the regularization parameter that controls the importance of the regularization term $\Vert V^{(k)} \Vert_2$ for $k$-th predictor.
-It can be verified that $\Vert \bbeta \Vert_{G,\bm\tau}$ satisfies the triangle inequality and is indeed a norm \citep{obozinski2011group}.
+Intuitively, $\bbeta$ is decomposed into $p$ terms: $\bbeta = \sum_{k=1}^p V^{(k)}$.
+For the $k$-th predictor variable, the corresponding term $V^{(k)}$ characterizes the effect of the $k$-th predictor variable on the survival time; if $V^{(k)}$ is non-zero, then the support of $V^{(k)}$ implies a connection between the $k$-th predictor and its neighbors in the graph $G$, i.e., $V^{(k)}$ is only supported on $\mathcal N_k$.
+The parameter $\tau_{k}\geq0$ is the regularization parameter that controls the importance of the regularization term $\Vert V^{(k)} \Vert_2$ for the $k$-th predictor.
+It can be verified that $\Vert \bbeta \Vert_{G,\bm\tau}$ satisfies the triangle inequality and is indeed a valid norm \citep{obozinski2011group}.